SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 - Some backends don’t implement support for temporal ordered correlation or it’s even not possible to implement this within a query language.
 - Especially when events appear very near to each other and events from different log sources are correlated, different time resolutions and clock skews can cause that the events appear in a different order as they occurred.

+The events are expected to occur in the same order as the rules are listed in the `rules` section.
+Like `temporal`, the `condition` is optional and defaults to requiring all referenced rules to match within the timespan.

 Altogether, this correlation type should only be used if really required.

-Field aliases allow correlating fields with different names across log sources.

 ## Field Aliases